 Collect Letters of Consent

 If you are traveling with minors, anyone under 18 years of age should obtain a letter of consent signed by a legal guardian.
 It is a good idea to photocopy all letters of consent, along with passports/visas, and bring them on tour.

 What to Do: 6 Months Prior to Departure

 Send Your Performance Specifications/Logistical Needs

 At this point, you should have a pretty good idea of which passengers are attending.
-Start compiling a list of your logistical performance needs such as instrument rentals needed, instruments traveling, piano requirements, rehearsal time needed, etc. Some performance tour companies have a simple form you can fill out with the required information.
-Submit this as soon as possible so your performance tour company.
+Start compiling a list of your logistical performance needs, such as instrument rentals needed, instruments traveling, piano requirements, rehearsal time needed, etc. Some performance tour companies have a simple form you can fill out with the required information.
+Submit this as soon as possible to your performance tour company.

 What to Do: 3 Months Prior to Departure